 Equifest, National Equestrian Centre, Taupo

 WHO: Thoroughbreds who began sporthorse schooling no earlier than 20 October 2019

 WHAT: You will compete in one compulsory class and three optional classes:

-Returning for the fifth year, Dunstan Ex-Factor is a competition that showcases Thoroughbreds who have had less than 12 months sporthorse schooling since retiring from their intended career on the racetrack.
+Returning for the sixth year, Dunstan Ex-Factor is a competition that showcases Thoroughbreds who have had only 12 months sporthorse schooling since retiring from their intended career on the racetrack.

 Each Thoroughbred competing is profiled in a dedicated programme which provides information about their breeding and race history.
 A wide range of Thoroughbreds are represented in the competition with previous competitors including mares and geldings, unraced horses through to steeplechasers, Group 1 winners and even horses who are still racing, 4-year-olds through to 12-year-olds and horses that have been produced by professional riders through to teenagers with their first off the track Thoroughbred.